Andrea Gropa: Reign

 After Emperor Dušan's death (1355), Gropa was a local ruler in the district of Ohrid.
-Prior to the Battle of Maritsa, Gropa was a vassal to the Mrnjavčević family; The King of Serbia Vukašin Mrnjavčević (r.
+Prior to the Battle of Maritsa, Gropa was a vassal to the Mrnjavčević family.
+The King of Serbia Vukašin Mrnjavčević (r.
 1365 – died 1371), held Western Macedonia as a co-ruler to Emperor Stephen Uroš V of Serbia (r.
 1355 – died 1371).

-After the death of King Vukašin and his brother Jovan Uglješa at the Battle of Maritsa against the Ottomans in 1371, and the subsequent death of the Emperor, there was a crisis in appointing the successor of the throne.
+After the death of King Vukašin and his brother Jovan Uglješa at the Battle of Maritsa against the Ottomans in 1371, and the subsequent death of the Emperor, there was a crisis in appointing a successor to the throne.
 Vukašin's son, Marko, did not have the power to unite his lords, and only retained nominal rule over the area from his base at Prilep.

 After Maritsa, the Dejanovići became Ottoman vassals.
 By 1377, Vuk Branković extended his rule over Skopje, and Gropa is mentioned as lord of Ohrid.
 Bogdan, Gropa and Marko, and the rest of the rulers in Western Macedonia became vassals to Murad I. The vassals had to pay tribute to the Ottoman sultan and supply troops in case of war.

 According to the Muzaka chronicles, Gropa joined Andrea II Muzaka and the Balšić family against Marko; He gained Kostur and Debar, and became virtually independent from Marko.
 Andrea also participated in the Battle of Kosovo alongside other Albanian nobles as well.

 Lesser Saint Clement Church - Gropa is mentioned in its ktetor inscription.